ehannhq/Everything-You-Ever-Wanted-1.20.1/README.md

-# Everything You Ever Wanted (in a) Mod (Forge 1.20.1)
+# Everything and Anything (Forge 1.20.1)

-I barely know anything about Minecraft Modding, as well as I only have one semesters worth of AP Computer Science A. So, if the code or mod itself is very inefficient, bare with me.
+I barely know anything about Minecraft Modding, and I only have one semester's worth of AP Computer Science A. So, if the code or mod itself is very inefficient, bear with me.

-Why am I on github?
+Why am I on GitHub?
 Because I want to work on my laptop and my PC.

 ## Features
 - Chug Jug (Fortnite)